Why Improving Enterprise Data Transfer Should Start with Integration

 Two reasons for this scenario are that the younger company has:

-1. Faster delivery of services to the market
+1. Faster delivery of services to the market.

-2. More agile operations that enable quick innovation
+2. More agile operations that enable quick innovation.

 It’s not all about brand recognition anymore, it’s about speed.

 The reason Uber turned the taxi industry upside down wasn’t because it had better drivers.
 It was, of course, because its mobile app created a faster and simpler experience for ordering rides.
-The use of modern cloud technology and APIs gave Uber the speed and agility it needed to solve problems better than its larger competitors.
+The use of modern cloud technology and APIs gave Uber the speed and agility it needed to solve problems more quickly and better than its larger competitors.

 The Biggest Elephant in the Room: Tangled System Integration

-“Almost every CIO I speak to, the first thing they say is they want to move faster and be able to make changes more quickly,” stated Ross Mason, founder of MuleSoft, in this 2017 interview at the Collision Conference.
+“Almost every CIO I speak to, the first thing they say is they want to move faster and be able to make changes more quickly,” stated Ross Mason, founder of MuleSoft, in this interview at the Collision Conference.
 He went on to say, “They can’t do it.
 If the core of your business is a ball of mud and all just mushed together, it’s pretty awful.”

 What is this “ball of mud” that Mason refers to?
 He describes it as a company’s ecosystem of systems that are tightly mushed together via point-to-point integrations.
 These connections are typically created using bulky middleware solutions that are very challenging to use and make integration projects slower and more painful.